If you’re planning to use Patchwork to organise a group gift for a loved one check out our top tips before you get started:

 Patchwork creators and those who are gifted a patchwork can thank their friends via their Patchwork account.
 You can do this individually, by patch or as a group with an image and a message in an email.
 And if you’d like to post thank you cards you can download a CSV spreadsheet of everyone’s details from your account, then send thank you cards using our 20% discount with our print partner MOO.

+Get inspired by some of our other amazing group gift stories and unique gift ideas.
 Ready to start your patchwork?
 Browse customisable templates here.